“`

 Filmmakers should research each festivalâs audience, past winners, and genre preferences, then match their film’s traits with the festivalâs objectives for best fit.

-What metrics needs to be tracked post-festival?
+What metrics should be tracked post-festival?

-Kpi's include media impressions, the number of introductions made, distribution deals initiated, and audience feedback.
+Pivotal metrics include media impressions, the number of introductions made, distribution deals initiated, and audience feedback.

 Why is having a clear aim important for festival submissions?